Franco T.,

 AI projects do not fail because of the technology.
 They fail because of the wrong question.
 "How do we implement AI?" leads nowhere.
 "Which business problem are we solving?" leads to real ROI.
 Most companies invest in tools, not in strategy.
 That is expensive.

-The Scene That Keeps Repeating
+The Scene That Keeps Repeating Itself

 "We urgently need AI."

 Why?
 Because the prediction is not valuable to anyone.
 Or because the quality is not good enough.
 Or because there was no plan for how people were actually supposed to use the thing.
+The pressure not to fall behind is real.
+But it often leads to the wrong decision.

-The Uncomfortable Statistic
+The Uncomfortable Truth

 "How do we use AI?"
+That is the wrong question.

 The Five Reasons Why AI Projects Fail